French high court clears cardinal of abuse cover-up claims

 Barbarin was initially convicted in March 2019 of failing to report the predator priest and handed a six-month suspended sentence.

-Preynat acknowledged abusing more than 75 boys for decades.
+Preynat, now 75 years old and ailing, acknowledged abusing more than 75 boys for decades.
 He was convicted in March 2020 of sexually abusing minors and given a five-year prison sentence.
-He was removed from the priesthood in 2019.
+He lodged an appeal only to renounce it last November.
+A judge has sought a medical expertise to see whether the defrocked priest can serve his sentence in jail.
+Preynat was removed from the priesthood in 2019.

 Sign up for Daily Newsletters